 The “frog” here is your most important task.
 If you don’t eat it first thing, you will procrastinate on that task more and more.

 Start with one big task at a time and watch how your productivity grows.
-Get motivated and get after it!

-7. Continuously improve
+7. How to be productive – Continuously improve

-When it comes to how to be productive, one of the less obvious techniques has to do reflection, iteration, and growth.
+When it comes to how to be productive, one of the less obvious techniques has to do with reflection, iteration, and growth.

 You can gain that insight through a number of ways.
 For example, by: